-PreReq: Placement in Eng 20R or in Eng 51 or in ESL 9 or higher Study of philosophy, theory, equipment, and current operating procedures of a hotel front office, concentrating on development of human relation skills necessary for effective guest and employee relations and the technical skills necessary to operate a manual and computerized front office operation.
+PreReq: Placement in Eng 20R or placement in ESL 9 or higher Study of philosophy, theory, equipment, and current operating procedures of a hotel front office, concentrating on development of human relation skills necessary for effective guest and employee relations and the technical skills necessary to operate a manual and computerized front office operation.
 (3 lec hrs.)